hudson-and-thames/arbitragelab/docs/source/other_approaches/pca_approach.rst

 - :math:`\bar{s_{bc}} = 0.75`, :math:`\bar{s_{sc}} = 0.50`

-The rationale behind this strategy is that we open trades when the eigenportfolio shows good mean reversion speed and its S-score is far from the equilibrium, as we think that we detected an anomalous excursion of the co-integration residual.
+The rationale behind this strategy is that we open trades when the eigen portfolio shows good mean reversion speed and its S-score is far from the equilibrium, as we think that we detected an anomalous excursion of the co-integration residual.
 We expect most of the assets in our portfolio to be near equilibrium most of the time, so we are closing trades at values close to zero.

-The signal generating function implemented in the MlFinLab package outputs target weights for each asset in our portfolio for each observation time - target weights here are the sum of weights of all eigenportfolios that show high mean reversion speed and have needed S-score value at a given time.
+The signal generating function implemented in the MlFinLab package outputs target weights for each asset in our portfolio for each observation time - target weights here are the sum of weights of all eigen portfolios that show high mean reversion speed and have needed S-score value at a given time.

 Implementation
 **************